🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 The radar is considered a very reliable tool and can indicate the distance of something in the water.

-Even advanced models have a transmitter main bang effect where the pulse of other items become too close to accurately determine a proximity, which by then means you're already on top of it and it's too late.
+Even advanced models have a transmitter main bang effect, where the pulse of other items becomes too close to accurately determine proximity.
+This means you're already on top of it, and it's too late.

 The Simrad GO7 XSE device is one option that shows how you can have it all.

-All of these are fantastic tools to assist in night navigation, but you don't want to rely on them entirely.
-You'll need to keep your eyes peeled too!
+All of these are fantastic tools for night navigation, but you don't want to rely on them entirely.
+You'll need to keep your eyes peeled, too!

-I recommend purchasing yourself a night vision scope (buy on Amazon).
-And of course, a good old-fashioned compass could come in handy should one of your navigating instruments suddenly stop working.
+I recommend purchasing a night vision scope.
+And, of course, a good old-fashioned compass could come in handy should one of your navigating instruments suddenly stop working.

 How to Relax Responsibly While Boating at Night